awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies.md

 The AWS Organizations console can also display the enabled and disabled policy types\.
 On the **Organize accounts** tab, choose the `Root` in the navigation pane on the left\.
 The details pane on the right shows all of the available policy types and indicates which are enabled and which are disabled\.

 For procedures that are specific to each type of policy, see the following topics:
 + **[Service control policies](orgs_manage_policies_scp.md)**\.
-Service control policies \(SCPs\) are similar to IAM permission policies and use almost the exact same syntax\.
+Service control policies \(SCPs\) are similar to IAM permission policies and use almost the same syntax\.
 However, an SCP never grants permissions\.
-Instead, think of an SCP as a "filter" that enables you to restrict what service and actions can be accessed by users and roles in the accounts that you attach the SCP to\.
+Instead, SCPs specify the maximum permissions for an organization or organizational unit \(OU\)\.
+The SCP limits permissions for entities in member accounts\.
 An SCP applied at the root cascades its permissions to the OUs below it\.
 An OU at the next level down gets the mathematical intersection of the permissions flowing down from the parent root and the SCPs that are attached to the child OU\.
 In other words, any account has only those permissions permitted by ***every*** OU and the parent root above it\.
 If a permission is blocked at any level above the account, either implicitly \(by not being included in an "`Allow`" policy statement\) or explicitly \(by being included in a "`Deny`" policy statement\), a user or role in the affected account can't use that permission, even if the account administrator attaches the `AdministratorAccess` IAM policy with \*/\* permissions to the user\.

 **Important**
 When you disable a policy type in a root, all policies of that type are automatically detached from all entities in that root\.
 If you reenable the policy type, that root reverts to the default state for that policy type\.
 For example, if you reenable SCPs in a root, all entities in that root are initially attached only to the default SCP `FullAWSAccess` policy\.
 Any attachments of policies to entities from before the policy type was disabled are lost and aren't automatically recoverable\.